 The solution should also track user activity via their ID for compliance purposes.

-In addition, multi-factor authentication should be used.
+In addition, two factor authentication should be used.
 This ensures that the person attempting to log in to the solution really is who they claim to be.

 If a member of staff's login credentials are compromised, the multi-factor authentication safeguard provides an additional layer of security to verify the identity of the user and protect your data from would-be hackers.